JacelE/CS250-Sp23-Group12/Mountain Lion Detection System Software Specification.md

 ## Overview
 The Mountain Lion Detection System will be a system that will help detect and alarm park rangers of any animal noises within the park.
-In order to achieve this there will be an amount of classes, and methods within the classes, to attend to any specific alarm/alert scenario.
-This program is specifically meant to detect mountain lions hence will focus a lot on the detection of any specific sounds/noises of animals.
-Therefore, the sensors would be programmed to detect animal noises.
+In order to achieve this there will be classes, and methods within the classes, to attend to any specific alarm/alert scenario.
+This program is specifically meant to detect mountain lions and hence will focus a lot on the detection of any specific sounds/noises of animals.
+Therefore, the sensors will be programmed to detect animal noises.
 This software will start with designing the Pop-Up Alert which will be called if any noises are to be picked up and that will be covered with a class called Alarm.
 That class will be the basis of capturing any sort of alarms throughout the park and will determine if the noise captured is an